jeffreyevans/spatialEco/README.md

 and, going from sf to sp you use `as(x, "Spatial")`

-## Available functions in spatialEco 2.0-01
+## Available functions in development version of spatialEco 2.0-2

 | `spatialEco` Function        | Description                                                                             |
 |:-----------------------------|:----------------------------------------------------------------------------------------|